sysdiglabs/promcat-resources/resources/fluentd/INSTALL.md

 </source>
 ```

-If you are deploying Fluentd using the official Helm chart (https://github.com/fluent/helm-charts/tree/main/charts/fluentd), it already has these plugins enabled by default in its configuration, so no additional actions are needed.
+If you are deploying Fluentd using the [official Helm chart](https://github.com/fluent/helm-charts/tree/main/charts/fluentd), it already has these plugins enabled by default in its configuration, so no additional actions are needed.

+## Installation

+You can use our helm-charts in order to install the exporter in your cluster.